On this page

 - Workbench model

-- Your personal default model for the AI assistant panels (Critique, Improve, Rewrite, Brainstorm, Compare, Judge).
+- Your personal default model for the six AI pair panels (Brainstorm, Critique, Improve, Rewrite, Compare, Convert).
+The Judge that powers eval suites and regression sweeps also honors this preference.
 Stored as a user preference.
 Distinct from a prompt's target_model.
+Convert filters the picker further to models that meet its hardware floor (≥64k output and streaming).

 - Judge

-- An AI call that scores a test case's output against a rubric across six dimensions (clarity, completeness, structure, technique, robustness, efficiency) and produces a weighted overall score.
-Judge honors your Workbench Model at every tier — Free and Solo users see an informational cost warning for expensive models but execution is never blocked.
+- An AI call that scores a test case's output against a rubric across six dimensions (clarity, completeness, structure, technique usage, robustness, efficiency) on a 0-10 scale, producing a weighted overall score.
+Judge is a separate eval-suite mechanism · NOT one of the six AI pair panels.
+Honors your Workbench Model at every tier.
+Free / Solo grandfathered workspaces see an informational cost warning for expensive models but execution is never blocked.

 - AI Chains

-- A sequence of AI Assistant actions (e.g., Critique → Improve, or Critique → Improve → Rewrite) that run back-to-back from a single button click.
+- A sequence of AI Pair actions (e.g., Critique → Improve, or Critique → Improve → Rewrite) that run back-to-back from a single button click.
 Each step's output is passed as context to the next.
 A cost preview modal shows estimated tokens and USD before the chain fires.
 Enable via Settings → Profile → AI Chains.
 Chain configuration is stored on your device only.
+Convert is origin-only and not part of any chain.

 - Improve vs Rewrite